Counting Time YAH’s Way: Understanding the Biblical Calendar

 Did they fix it?

-Some suggest they may have added a leap week from time to time, but there’s no evidence.
-Others think they simply ignored the drift, keeping the feasts on their fixed weekdays even if the seasons didn’t line up anymore.
+Some suggest that our ancestors may have added a leap week from time to time, others think they simply ignored the drift, keeping the feasts on their fixed weekdays even if the seasons didn’t line up anymore, either way there’s no evidence to test.

 Why it matters: